hundredrabbits/thebook/north_pacific_logbook.md

     Distance to Victoria: 4,784 km (2583 nm)

 ##### 0000
 Clouds bring false hope of wind in passing.
-Once past us, all air is lifted out from the sea.
-I went back inside, no sense in bobbing in the water in the cold and in the dark.
+I went back inside, no sense in being outside when we're just bobbing on the water in the cold, and in the dark.

 ##### 0200
-Devine is sleeping hard, and I am outside, steering still.
-The wind has settled into the north, it's easier to steer but I must be there to keep Pino on an easterly course.
-The sea is settled, the sky, cloudy, but I can see a clearing in the north that will likely catch up, bringing sun and a cloudless sky this afternoon.
+Devine is sleeping hard, and I'm still outside, steering.
+The wind has settled into the north, it's easier to steer and I try to keep Pino on an easterly course.
+The sea is settled, the sky is cloudy, but I can see a clearing in the north that will likely catch up, bringing sun and a cloudless sky this afternoon.
 We had early oatmeal, as we were very hungry this morning.
 It was a cold night, had many layers on, but could not stay warm.

 ##### 0600
-Woke up to find Devine asleep on watch, Kindle in hand.
+Woke to find Devine asleep on watch, Kindle in hand.
 He let me sleep longer but couldn't stay awake himself.
 Not a big deal, as Pino is not going very fast, although we were going southeast.
 I corrected the course and made coffee.
-We sat outside, talking about our readings.
+We sat outside, talking about our recent readings.
 Devine disliked *The Incredible Tide* by Alexander Key due to its religious undertones and pessimistic worldview, Miyazaki's *Future Boy Conan* is better.
-I started reading *Solaris*, and I really like it so far.
+I started reading *Solaris*, and I really like it.

 ##### 1000
-We woke up Calcifer, as it is time to charge the batteries.
-Since we are becalmed, it'll also provide some forwardness.
+We woke up Calcifer, it's time to charge the batteries.
+And since we're' becalmed, it'll also provide some forwardness.
 We each had a short nap, we're both very tired today.
-Whenever we go nap we fall asleep almost instantly, and waking up is very, very difficult.
+Whenever we go down to nap we fall asleep instantly, but waking up is very, very difficult.
 It may be because in hectic times, we are more alert and don't allow our bodies and minds to fully relax.
 We've had many moments like this recently.

-After waking, I read *The Long Way* by Bernard Moitessier aloud to Devine.
+After waking up, I read *The Long Way* by Bernard Moitessier aloud to Devine.
 It's comforting to have our thoughts echoed in his, somehow we feel less alone.
 The sea scares everyone.

 ##### 1400
 We put Calcifer to sleep, goodnight buddy!
-Then, we make *savory pancakes* (see recipes), same recipe as regular pancakes, except that I use water instead of soy buttermilk.
-I like to make pancakes as quick-bread whilst sailing.
+Then, we cook *savory pancakes* (see recipes), same recipe as regular pancakes, except that I use water instead of soy milk.
 The pancakes act as a side-dish to *soybean hummus* (see recipes), carrots and daikon.
 The daikon had some nasty bits but the rest was eatable, mild, but good enough by our standards.
-We had a glass of wine afterwards, as two albatrosses circled our boat, landing closer and closer every time.
+We had a glass of wine after.
+Two albatrosses circled our boat, landing closer and closer each time.

-They kept their distance at first, but now they come right near, checking us out, and allowing us to see their striking features more clearly.
-We named the more daring of the two Bowie because of the dark coloring around its eyes—which is very glamorous indeed.
+They kept their distance at first, but now they come nearer, checking us out, and allowing us to study their features better.
+We named the more daring of the two Bowie because of the glamorous dark coloring around the eyes.
 Every time we look outside we see Bowie there, paddling next to the boat, having no trouble keeping up.
 Love ya glam bird, you're keeping us well entertained.

 ##### 1530
 We have 2 carrots left, a length of daikon, 2 lotus roots, about 10 sweet potatoes and as many regular potatoes.
 We have 8 onions and 1/2 bulb of garlic.
 We should have bought more garlic.
-In the end while stocking up, this staple escaped our minds.
+In the end while stocking up, this had escaped our minds.
 We departed Japan so suddenly that we forgot a few key things.
-Ah well, we'll manage without, we have garlic powder that we can use as a backup.
+Ah well, we'll manage without, we have garlic powder that we always can use as a backup.

 ##### 2230
-The wind is rising from the east, we're self-steering toward the north.
+The wind is rising from the east, we're self-steering northwardly.
 The wind should turn gradually to the south, which will permit us to resume our easterly course.
 We have a full jib and double-reefed main.

 ## Self-steering

 One of the reasons we converted Pino from wheel to tiller was to simplify self-steering.
-We are big fans of shock-cord sailing, which consists of using a set of ropes, sails, shock cords and blocks to self-steer a boat without the need for a windvane.
+We are big fans of shock-cord sailing, which consists of using a set of shock cords and blocks to self-steer a boat without the need for a windvane.

 The easiest point of sail is when beating into the wind.
 We lash the tiller in place using ropes, then trim the sails and the boat will stay on a relatively straight course.
 We make small adjustments when necessary.
 To allow for more variation, we like to tie a line to the tiller (we have two cam cleats fixed to the tiller to quickly jam the line), than to a bike tube on the toe rail.
 We used a bike tube because it's what we had, and we found it more stretchy than shock cord.
 We adjust the tension by releasing the line from the cam cleat, or tightening it.
 Wrapping a line about the tiller is also fine, but if the wind is strong it’s better to make more turns.
 We add extra turns even with a cam cleat, as a precaution.